 There is no street mail delivery in Tahoe City.
-To receive U.S. mail, you must have a post office box in Tahoe City, or have your mail sent to:
+To receive U.S. mail, you must have a post office box in Tahoe City (which the USPS will provide at no cost to Rocky Ridge Owners), or have your mail sent to: